 As ISED acknowledged there is considerable demand for Wi-Fi devices, IEEE 802 believes that there is sufficient benefit and demand to justify aligning to the current FCC rules in the 5150-5250 MHz band in Canada prior to WRC-19.

 As it is elaborated in ISED consultation Paragraphs 20 and 21, the demand for unlicensed spectrum capacity is increasing very fast due to explosive increase in the number of devices and services.
 IEEE 802.11ac and 802.11ax are developed with the premise of enabling multi Gbps services through enablement of 80MHz and 160MHz channels.
-HPOD operation, aligned with FCC rules, in the 5150-5250 MHz makes the expansion of Wi-Fi capability possible via availability of two 80 MHz channels or one 160 MHz channel when the spectrum is combined with the adjacent 5250-5350 MHz band.
+High Power Outdoor (HPOD) operation, aligned with FCC rules, in the 5150-5250 MHz makes the expansion of Wi-Fi capability possible via availability of two 80 MHz channels or one 160 MHz channel when the spectrum is combined with the adjacent 5250-5350 MHz band.

-Note that a large number of unlicensed devices, including the IEEE 802.11ac enabled devices, are already certified and available to support U-NII-3 band.
-IEEE 802.11ax enabled products are also expected to come to the market soon.
-Moreover, it is expected that these devices can be quickly adapted for certification and operation in the 5150-5250 MHz band well in advance of WRC-19.
+Note that a large number of unlicensed devices, including the IEEE 802.11ac [1]enabled devices, are already certified and available to support 5150-5250 MHz as well as 5725-5850 MHz bands.
+IEEE 802.11ax [2] enabled products are also expected to come to the market soon.
+Around 50,000 HPODs have been licenced by US FCC.
+Moreover, considering similar regulatory requirement in Canada as those in US, it is expected that the devices and access points can be quickly adapted for authorization and operation in the 5150-5250 MHz band in Canada well in advance of WRC-19.

 The potential impacts on domestic and foreign satellite systems in the 5150-5250 MHz frequency band of authorizing HPODs use prior to WRC-19 on the basis of a maximum e.i.r.p. of 4 W. Requirements for an elevation mask towards satellites and an exclusion zone of 25 km around receiving earth stations to protect all satellite systems would likely also apply.